 - In the External Authentication (SSO) section, click Actions and select Enable auto provisioning.

 - From the Default roles drop-down list, select the access control role that you want to be assigned to all new members.

 To setup Roles go to Ivanti Neurons > Admin > Roles.

 - Click Enable Auto Provisioning to confirm the role selection and enable auto provisioning for all new members.

 Once enabled, the options: Edit the default access control roles, and Disable auto provisioning, become available.
 Any roles edits, or disabling, of auto provisioning will not affect any existing auto provisioned members, it will only apply to those who are provisioned after the changes have been made.

-You must configure the Optional Claims from Step 4 - Token Configuration for auto provisioning to work.
+You must configure the Optional Claims from Step C - Token Configuration for auto provisioning to work.

-Important: Once auto-provisioning has been enabled, everyone who has access to the Azure App Registration will have access to Ivanti Neurons.
-You can restrict access to certain users or groups from within the Azure AD Portal.
+Important: Once auto-provisioning has been enabled, everyone who has access to the Entra ID App Registration will have access to Ivanti Neurons.
+You can restrict access to certain users or groups from within the Entra ID Portal.
 Refer to the Microsoft Azure documentation for further details.

-If the Azure AD client secret is due to expire, you need to set a new one to continue using this authentication method.
+If the Entra ID client secret is due to expire, you need to set a new one to continue using this authentication method.